lyokha/nginx-haskell-module/README.md

 more async tasks for this request and spawns the next one or finally finishes the rewrite phase handler by returning *NGX_DECLINED*.

-All IO *exceptions* are caught inside async handlers.
-If an IO exception has happened, the async handler writes its message in the bound variable's data, whereas the variable handler logs it when accessed.
-You *may* catch IO exceptions for better control.
-You *must* catch other types of exceptions (like *HttpException* in this example), otherwise there is a risk that async task will never write to the pipe, the main nginx thread will never read anything, and the request will *hang* (but not in the sense of nginx responsiveness) with at least 2 file descriptors leak!
+All types of *exceptions* are caught inside async handlers.
+If an exception has happened, the async handler writes its message in the bound variable's data, whereas the variable handler logs it when accessed.
+However, for better control, you may want to catch exceptions inside your code like in the *getUrl*.

 Let's do some tests.